adap/flower/doc/source/recommended-env-setup.rst

 Virtualenv with Poetry
 ----------------------

-The flower examples are based on `poetry <https://python-poetry.org/docs/>`_ to manage all dependency and ensure the right version of them.
-After installing poetry you simply create a virtual environment with:
+The Flower examples are based on `Poetry <https://python-poetry.org/docs/>`_ to manage dependencies.
+After installing Poetry you simply create a virtual environment with:

 .. code-block:: shell